WKD (03) ..... World Kigo Database

 Adjustments for the Southern Hemisphere

-For a calendar reference kigo originating in the Southern Hemisphere, add six months to get to its Northern counterpart.
+For a calendar reference season words originating in the Southern Hemisphere, add six months to get to its Northern counterpart.

 These adjustments will not be mentioned specifically for each kigo in the database.